Joykinuthia/yolo/README.md

 ![Frontend Docker Image](./screenshots/dockerhub-frontend.png)

+## UTILIZATION OF ANSIBLE AUTOMATION IN THE YOLO E-COMMERCE PROJECT

+## Project Overview
+This project automates the deployment of a containerized YOLO E-Commerce web application using a fully scripted Infrastructure as Code (IaC) approach.

+The setup combines:

+**Vagrant** - to provision a virtual machine (VM) as the deployment environment.

+**Ansible** - to automatically install dependencies and configure the application stack.

+**Docker** - to containerize and run all the application services.

+With this setup, the entire application can be deployed inside a VM using a single command:

+`vagrant up`

 ## Author: Joyrose Kinuthia
 ## Tech Stack: MongoDB | Express | React | Node.js | Docker | NGINX | Ansible | Vagrant